Psychological Operations in Guerrilla Warfare: Political reaction

-A Reagan administration official stated privately that the manual had been written by an "overzealous" independent low-level employee under contract to the CIA.
+An official of President Ronald Reagan privately explained that the manual had been written by an "overzealous" independent low-level employee under contract to the CIA.
 Further, the manual had not been cleared for publication, was "clearly against the law", and that it violated Reagan's 1981 Executive Order banning political assassinations.
-On October 18, 1984, President Ronald Reagan ordered CIA Director William Casey to initiate an investigation by the agency's Inspector General.
-Reagan stated that "whoever is guilty [of preparing the manual], we will deal with that situation and they will be removed."
+On October 18, 1984, Reagan ordered CIA Director William Casey to initiate an investigation by the agency's Inspector General.
+"Whoever is guilty [of preparing the manual]," Reagan said, "we will deal with that situation and they will be removed."

-In a news conference on November 7, the day after his reelection victory, Reagan dismissed the entire controversy as "much ado about nothing".
+In a news conference on November 7, a day after being reelected, Reagan dismissed the entire controversy as "much ado about nothing".
 Shortly thereafter, a White House spokesman said Reagan had approved the Inspector General's report recommending discipline of several mid-level officials.
 Five mid-level CIA employees received punishments ranging from written reprimands to suspension without pay for "poor judgment and lapses in oversight" because of the manual.
 In 1987, it was found that Casey blocked any punishment of the two senior CIA officials involved with producing and distributing the manual, including one, Duane Clarridge, who after initially denying that he had anything to do with the manual, admitted he was "fully responsible" for the document.
 In closed testimony to a congressional committee, Casey reportedly declared, "There's no reason to discipline them for one little slip-up."
 Under political pressure to remove Clarridge from his role, he was promoted to chief of the CIA's European operations.